breyana/huge-manatee-to-do-list/README.md

 ### Stretch

  - [ ]  App is deployed on Heroku.
+ - [ ]  Added: Drag and Drop priorities
  - [ ]  Users can create multiple to-do lists.
  - [ ]  Users have their own account and can sign up and log in/out.
  - [ ]  App is written with ES6 and compiled using babel.